TylerHillery/TylerHillery.github.io/content/pages/about.md

 Modified: 2022-01-15

 ---
-I'm currently a BI developer at Mutual of Omaha.
+I'm currently a Business Intelligence Developer at Mutual of Omaha.
 My primary goal is to deliver analytical solutions to help improve accessibility of information & provide valuable insights to our Income & Wealth Planning department.

 I enjoy learning about the rapidly evolving data landscape.
 To see for yourself take a look at all the different [technologies](http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2021/12/2021-MAD-Landscape-v3.pdf).
-I recommend checking out my [first post](https://tylerhillery.github.io/welcome.html#welcome) to find out about the technologies I am particularly interested in.
+You can find the technologies I am particularly interested in by checking out my [first post](https://tylerhillery.github.io/welcome.html#welcome).

-I graduated college with a B.S. in Finance in 2019.
+I completed my undergrad Dec 2019 with a B.S. in Finance.
 During my undergrad I worked as a research assistant and helped co-author a paper based on grit & it's application in the hiring process.
-I have aspirations to obtain a M.S. in Analytics with a focus on Computational Analytics[^1].
+I have been accepted into Georgia Tech's M.S. in Analytics program with a focus on Computational Analytics[^1] which starts Fall 2022.

 I am in well versed in:

-**Tools**: SQL, Python, Git
+- **Languages**: Python, SQL
+- **Tools/Technologies**: Git, SSIS, Airbyte, dbt, Dagster

-**Concepts**: Data Modeling, ETL/ELT, Relational Databases
+- **Concepts**: Data Modeling, Data Warehousing, ETL/ELT,  OLTP & OLAP

-Outside of my professional life I enjoy Sports (Basketball #BucksIn6, Football #GoPackGo, Golf), Hiking, Biking, & Lifting.
-Recently my fiance has gotten me into cross-country skiing which is something I enjoy doing with her & our dog Hades.
+Outside of my professional life I enjoy Sports (Basketball, Football, Golf), Hiking, Biking, & Lifting.
 ____

 ## Resume